 In Season #3 of the Homeschool Mama Self-Care podcast, I want to undergird you, the new(er) homeschool mama with confidence, clarity, and vision for your homeschool journey.

-I also want to give you a straight talk so you’ll be prepared for this remarkable family journey.
+I also want to give you a straight talk, a guide to your first year of homeschool, so you’ll be prepared for this remarkable family journey.

 If you have questions as you consider (or get initiated) into the homeschool lifestyle, you can ask your questions here.

-1. Your first year of homeschool won’t be quite what you expect.
+1. Your first year of homeschooling won’t be quite what you expect.

 The curriculum you have on the shelf might seem like a waste of money in a few weeks.
 The schedule you’ve drafted might not work for one child, but it might for the next.
 Or it might work for you and not your child.